 Java is arguably the most common programming language used to create Android apps.
 Lucky for you, we’ve already done some legwork and put together a similar article for exclusively Java tutorials.
 If you haven’t checked that article out already, we highly recommend it.

-It’s true that there are other ways to develop games for Android, but you will without a doubt benefit from learning Java.
+There are indeed other ways to develop games for Android, but you will without a doubt benefit from learning Java.

 Tutorials for Android Engines